 Adopting from Colombia

-WHFC has been placing children from Colombia with loving families for 38 years.
-Colombian heritage families can expect an expedited application process.
+WHFC has been placing children from Colombia with loving families for 40 years.
+Families of Colombian heritage can expect an expedited application process.
+Generous subsidies are available for eligible waiting children.

 - WHFC partners with Kidsave, a 4-week summer host program for Colombian children.
-These children are chosen from among their peers in the orphanage as most likely to benefit from experiencing life in an American family during a beautiful month of summer in the US.
+These children are chosen from among their peers in the orphanage as most likely to benefit from experiencing life in an American family during a beautiful one-month summer stay.

-- Hosting a child through Kidsave gives you the opportunity to advocate for a child without a family and, perhaps make the decision to adopt an older Colombian girl, boy or sibling group.
+- Hosting through Kidsave gives you the opportunity to advocate for a child without a family and perhaps make the decision to adopt an older Colombian girl, boy or sibling group.

-- This video features a WHFC family who adopted their son through the Colombia Kidsave Summer Miracles program with the support of our WHFC experienced staff.
-The family speaks candidly about their decision to experience hosting, and ultimately adopting.
-They also ask realistic questions and speak about some of the joys of the parenting an older child through adoption.
+- This video features a WHFC family who adopted their son through the Kidsave Summer Miracles Program with the support of our experienced staff.
+The family speaks candidly about their decision to host and ultimately adopt a Kidsave child.
+They also ask realistic questions and speak about some of the joys of parenting an older child through adoption.

 - Colombia is a Hague Convention Country